-As part of an ongoing safety and loss control program, all people who drive state vehicles or who operate their personal vehicle for state business must possess a valid drivers license.
-The Department, working closely with the Department of Transportation, reviews driving histories and takes remedial action in certain situations.
-Travel reimbursements, current assignment of vehicles and use of pool cars, and accident reports are sources of information on risk of loss and liability.
+As part of an ongoing safety and loss control program, all people who drive State vehicles or who operate their personal vehicle for State business must possess a valid Driver's License.
+The Department of Administrative Services, working closely with the Department of Transportation, reviews driving histories and takes remedial action in certain situations.
+Travel reimbursements, current assignment of vehicles, use of motor pool cars and accident reports are sources of information on risk of loss and liability.

 Refer to Iowa Administrative Code 11 IAC 103 for State Employee Driving Guidelines.

-In the event of an accident or incident resulting in vehicle damage, drivers must follow the instructions provided on the insurance card and Vehicle Accident Reporting Procedures packet in the vehicle’s glove box after notifying the DAS Fleet Services Risk manager (immediately or within 24 hours following an incident).
+In the event of an accident or incident resulting in vehicle damage, drivers must follow the instructions provided on the insurance card, SERMA and accident procedures.
+Vehicles should carry an Information Exchange Sheet in the glove box packet.

 Beginning Thursday, September 10, 2020, the Defensive Driving course for state of Iowa drivers is offered online.

 For registration information, visit our Defensive Driving page.